lindell/multi-gitter/CONTRIBUTING.md

 Contributing Guide
 ----

-We welcome dontributions in multiple forms.
+We welcome contributions in multiple forms.
 This file describes some of the ways how you can help out in various ways.

 ## Bug fixes or new feature